kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 ## Notational Conventions {#notation}

-"UUID Long" generally references any variable length UUID longer than 128 bits while "UUID Short" references fixed-length 128-bit UUIDs in the prose of this document.
+Throughout this document "UUID Long" generally references any variable length UUID longer than 128 bits while "UUID Short" references fixed-length 128-bit UUIDs in the prose of this document.

 Field and Bit Layout in this document use a custom format borrowed from {{RFC9000}} rather than those featured in {{RFC9562}}.
 The purpose of